 The increasing complexity of modern family life has led to a growth in will, trust and inheritance disputes.
+Our inheritance dispute solicitors are highly experienced in these cases and will strive to find a resolution which satisfies.
 For those suffering from bereavement the additional stress of litigation is an unwelcome extra burden.
 Emotionally charged arguments can often result in costs being incurred which are disproportionate to the amount in dispute.
-In contrast using one of our four mediators can help to preserve/restore family relationships which would have been fractured completely if the parties had faced each other across a court room.
+In contrast using one of our inheritance dispute solicitors can help to preserve/restore family relationships which would have been fractured completely if the parties had faced each other across a court room.
 We are highly experienced and have a very high success rate in this area.

 As Head of Dispute Resolution, Paul has extensive experience of dealing with a wide range of disputes focusing in particular on professional negligence, contentious trust and estate cases and Inheritance Act claims where he acts for both claimants and defendants, trustees, executors and beneficiaries.